Ryan Hall (rugby league): Sydney Roosters

 Hall signed a two-year contract with the Roosters, and was seen as a replacement on the wing for the departing Blake Ferguson.

 Hall made his NRL debut for the Sydney Roosters against Brisbane in Round 10 of the 2019 NRL season which finished in a 15–10 loss at Suncorp Stadium.
 The following week, Hall made his first appearance for North Sydney, the reserve grade side for Eastern Suburbs in the Canterbury Cup NSW.

 Hall made six appearances for the Sydney Roosters scoring no tries.
 He was not included in the club's finals campaign or the grand final team which defeated Canberra to win their second successive premiership.

 Hall made just five appearances for the Sydney Roosters in the 2020 NRL season scoring no tries.
 He was not included in the club's finals campaign and was subsequently released.

 On 15 November 2020, Hull Kingston Rovers announced the signing of Hall to a two-year contract.

 Hull Kingston Rovers

 In round 1 of the 2021 Super League season, Hall made his debut for Hull Kingston Rovers.
 After failing to score a try for two years, Hall scored a hat-trick in a 29–28 loss against Catalans Dragons.

 In round 5 of the 2021 Super League season, he scored two tries in a 50–26 loss against Warrington.

 In round 9 of the 2021 Super League season, Hall scored a hat-trick in Hull KR's 40–16 victory over Leigh.

 Hall made a total of 20 appearances for Hull KR in the 2021 Super League season scoring 16 tries including one against the Catalans Dragons in the 2021 semi-final defeat at the Stade Gilbert Brutus He also made one appearance in the Challenge Cup.

+In round 8 of the 2023 Super League season, Hall scored a hat-trick in Hull Kingston Rovers 40-0 victory over arch-rivals Hull F.C.

+On 12 August, Hall played for Hull Kingston Rovers in their 17-16 golden point extra-time loss to Leigh in the Challenge Cup final.

+On 12 October 2024, Hall played in Hull Kingston Rovers 2024 Super League Grand Final loss against Wigan.

+Leeds Rhinos (re-join)

+On 22 April 2024 it was reported that Hall would re-join Leeds on a one-year deal.